 Love it or hate it, you can’t ignore Valentine’s Day.
 Don’t bother rushing to the comments to remind me that it’s a capitalist conspiracy to make us spend our hard-earned pineapples on chocolates and cards and flowers once a year – I am well aware.
 Be all that as it may, I think it’s as good a time as any to dig out a few romantic reads.

 I didn’t realise until I started trying to put this post together how few “romantic” books I actually read.
-I don’t have any kind of deep-seated opposition to them or anything; there just aren’t that many of them on The List or on my bookshelves.
+I don’t have any kind of deep-seated opposition to them or anything; there just aren’t that many of them on my original Keeping Up With The Penguins reading list or on my bookshelves.
 I think it’s because perhaps I’m a bit too cynical to put up with any schmaltzy crap in literature.
 So, this is a list of romantic reads for Valentine’s Day… that won’t make you throw up in your mouth.

 The Gentleman’s Guide to Vice and Virtue – Mackenzi Lee